Therapeutic book club Greenville SC

 When and how do we meet?

-Meetings will be on Thursday evenings, locations vary.
+Meetings will be on Thursday evenings.
+Locations may vary, but most meetings will be held at Connected Journey, located at 25 Woods Lake Road, Suite 402, Greenville, SC 20607.
 If a virtual meeting, the Zoom link will be emailed 48-hours prior to the first session.
 If in-person, the address will be listed with the specific event.

 What is the cost?